akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “I wish to—” Her voice faltered.
 Her throat was dry.
 She turned, almost without thinking.
 “Godfrey, would you pass me a drink.”

 For a heartbeat, no one moved.
 Then Godfrey walked to the sideboard, took up a silver cup, and poured wine from the pitcher.
-He crossed and offered it to her deliberately.
+He crossed and offered it, waiting deliberately.
 Their fingers did not touch, but their eyes met and lit up. *Will you?*

 She accepted the cup, nodding solemly, its cold silver weight a sudden, heavy reality against her warm toil-worn skin.